eunos-1128/openstructure/modules/doc/install.rst

 The compound library.
 It is used at various places for connectivity information and certain algorithms do not work without.
-Besides an OpenStructure executable, we just built the chemdict_tool which converts the PDB chemical component dictionary into our internal format:
+Besides an OpenStructure executable, we just built the :ref:`chemdict_tool <mmcif-convert>` which converts the PDB chemical component dictionary into our internal format:

 .. code-block:: bash

   wget https://files.wwpdb.org/pub/pdb/data/monomers/components.cif.gz
-  stage/bin/chemdict_tool create components.cif.gz compounds.chemlib
+  stage/bin/chemdict_tool create components.cif.gz compounds.chemlib -i

 We can rerun cmake and make.
 All cmake parameters from the original configuration remain in the cache.